knpuniversity/symfony-journey/knpu/container/definition-unlocked.md

 If you want to fix things, just rearrange the two method calls.
 Now it prints both.

-In the Symfony Framework, or Drupal for that matter, *every* service in the container started as a humble `Definition` object.
-This object lets you tweak your future service object in a bunch of other ways too, including things like adding tags, a thing called a configurator, creating objects through factories and a few other things.
-To find out all you can handle about those, head over to Symfony.com: there's a *massive* section in the Components area.
+In the Symfony Framework, or Drupal or anything else that uses Symfony's container, *every* service starts as a humble `Definition` object.
+This object lets you tweak your future services in a bunch of other ways too, including things like adding tags, a thing called a configurator, creating objects through factories and a few other ways.
+To find out a lot more, head over to Symfony.com: there's a *massive* section in the Components area.
 You can basically earn you degree in DependencyInjection.

-Now, how does all of this translate to what we see inside of Symfony: yaml files.
+Now, in the Symfony framework, we work with Yaml files instead of Definition objects.
+So, how does all of this translate to Yaml?